 The most prominent symbol of mithraeums is the scene of Mithras killing a bull, while mithraeums themselves are adapted caves and tunnels, which are the symbols of the Sacred Feminine.
 The purification procedures of Native Americans take place in sweat lodges and temazcals, which again symbolize the womb of the Great Mother.

-Great Mother gives birth to all – but everything below her works in opposites, so it is subjected to both birth and death.
-She holds the keys to these mysteries, thus in the Egyptian Temple of Dendera one needs to pass under stretched body of the female deity, carved on the ceiling of the Zodiac room, in order to enter the room devoted to the resurrection of Osiris.
+The Great Mother gives birth to all – but everything below her works in opposites, so it is subjected to both birth and death.
+She holds the keys to these mysteries, thus in the Egyptian Temple of Dendera one needs to pass under the stretched body of the female deity, carved on the ceiling of the Zodiac room, in order to enter the room devoted to the resurrection of Osiris.

 On our personal spiritual level, She is our Divine Mother who gives life to light, and death to darkness.

-One of the sacred Hindu mantras which resonates in particular with transformative forces of that time of the year and expresses comprehensively its symbolic meaning, is the mantra of Goddess Durga, in her warrior aspect of Chamunda.
+One of the sacred Hindu mantras which resonates in particular with transformative forces of that time of the year and expresses comprehensively its symbolic meaning, is the mantra of the Goddess Durga, in her warrior aspect of Chamunda.

 According to the Devi Mahatmya sacred text (a part of the Markandeya Purana), Goddess Kali appeared out of the midbrow of Chandika, the Supreme Goddess, in order to defend her from asuras Chanda and Munda, and their demonic armies.
 Kali had defeated bravely all her enemies in a terrible battle and was granted a new name – Chamunda.